evmts/tevm-monorepo/docs/src/content/docs/learn/tevm-node/create-tevm-node.md

 There are a few packages that add additional functionality to a TevmNode in a tree shakable way.

-- `tevm/actions` Tree shakable methods such as `call`, `getBlockNumber`, and more for interacting with a TevmNode
+- `tevm/actions` Tree shakable methods such as `call`, `getBlockNumber`, and more for interacting with a TevmNode along with json-rpc procedures
-- `tevm/procedures` Tree shakable methods for implementing the JSON-RPC api for ethereum, hardhat, anvil, and custom tevm json-rpc methods.
 - `tevm/decorators` Extensions to add additional properties to a TevmNode

 ### Extending with actions